JochimM/Delfi-PQ_FDIR/README.md

 ### How are SEU’s caused?
-An SEU, single event upset, is a change in state, caused by one single ionizing particle that strikes asensitive node in a device like a microprocessor, semiconductor or power transistor (micro-electronic device).
-The free charge, created by ionization in an important node of a logic element (such as a memory bit) results in the state change.
+An SEU, single event upset, is a change in state, caused by one single ionising particle that strikes a sensitive node in a device like a microprocessor, semiconductor or power transistor (micro-electronic device).
+The free charge, created by ionisation in an important node of a logic element (such as a memory bit) results in the state change.
 The error in the output of the device or its operation because of the strike is called a SEU or a soft error.

-High energy ionizing particles are part of the natural background in space, called galactic cosmic rays(GCR).
-Also solar particle events and high energy protons in the magnetosphere of the Earth, the VanAllen radiation belts (trapped particles), cause SEUs.
-The high energies associated with these particlesmake the spacecraft’s shielding useless in terms of preventing SEUs.
+High energy ionising particles are part of the natural background in space, called galactic cosmic rays (GCR).
+Also solar particle events and high energy protons in the magnetosphere of the Earth, the Van Allen radiation belts (trapped particles), cause SEUs.
+The high energies associated with these particles make the spacecraft’s shielding useless in terms of preventing SEUs.

 ### What are other radiation related faults in electronics?

 The critical areas for the design in the natural space radiation environment are:

-- Long-term effects such as the total ionizing dose (leading to threshold shifts, timing changes and functional failures) and displacement damage (non-ionizing damage) resulting in device degradation, which is not particularly applicable to microelectronics.
+- Long-term effects such as the total ionising dose (leading to threshold shifts, timing changes and functional failures) and displacement damage (non-ionising damage) resulting in device degradation, which is not particularly applicable to microelectronics.
 - Transient or single particle effects: soft or hard errors.

 If the Linear Energy Transfer (LET) of the particle is greater than the amount of energy or critical charge required, effects may be seen:

-- Soft errors: Upset (SEU), transients (SET)
+- Soft errors: Upset (SEU), transients (SET).
-- Hard (destructive) errors: Latchup (SEL), burnout (SEB) and Gate rupture (SEGR)
+- Hard (destructive) errors: Latchup (SEL), burnout (SEB) and gate rupture (SEGR).

 Note that an SEU in itself is not considered to be permanently damaging to the functionality of the transistor or the circuit.
 Cases which are permanently damaging are: SEL (single event latchup), SEGR (single event gate rupture) and SEB (single event burnout).
 The above are examples of single event effects (SEE) which are a general class of radiation effects in electronic devices.

 ### How could you model SEU’s?

-Literature exists on modelling the SEU rates for a given piece of hardware at a given orbit and radiation environment (See Single even effects in aerospace engineering book).
-This is out of the scope of this project however.
+Literature exists on modelling the SEU rates for a given piece of hardware at a given orbit and radiation environment.
+However, this is out of the scope of this project.
 SEU’s will be modelled randomly:

-- The rate of errors is determined randomly (e.g. uniform distribution)
+- The rate of errors is determined randomly (e.g. uniform distribution).
-- The location of the error is determined randomly (e.g. uniform distribution)
+- The location of the error is determined randomly (e.g. uniform distribution).

 ### How can we access the memory on the Arduino?